EgnaldCela/SiMagna/README.md

 ```

 ## Dataset
-We created the dataset as a composition of the following datasets all publicly online
+We created the dataset as a composition of the following datasets all publicly online.

-The dataset we trained on is not on the repository but we will put it to Kaggle in a few days of time.
+The dataset we trained on is not on the repository due to its  size but we will put it to Kaggle in a few days of time.
 | Item       | Link                                                                                       |
 |------------|--------------------------------------------------------------------------------------------|
 | Almonds    | [Link](https://universe.roboflow.com/graduation-project-3v6ak/almond-29qgg)                 |